-- By way of derogation from Article 28 of this Regulation, applications subject to a border procedure shall be lodged no later than five days from registration for the first time or, following a relocation in accordance with Article [57(9)] of Regulation EU (No) XXX/XXX [Regulation on Asylum and Migration Management], five days from when the applicant arrives in the Member State [...] of relocation following a transfer pursuant to Article [...]
+By way of derogation from Article 28 of this Regulation, applications subject to a border procedure shall be lodged no later than five days from registration for the first time or, following a transfer pursuant to Article [57(9)] of Regulation EU (No) XXX/XXX [Regulation on Asylum and Migration Management], five days from when the applicant arrives in the Member State [...] of relocation following such a transfer pursuant to Article [...]
 57(9), of that Regulation.
-Failure to comply with the deadline of five 5 days shall not affect the continued application of the border procedure. - [...]
+Failure to comply with the deadline of five days shall not affect the continued application of the border procedure.

+[...]
 2. The border procedure shall be as short as possible while at the same time enabling a complete and fair examination of the claims.
-The duration of the border procedure shall be of 12 weeks from when the application is registered until the applicant no longer has a right to remain and is not allowed to remain.
+Without prejudice to the last subparagraph of this paragraph, the maximum duration of the border procedure shall be of 12 weeks from when the application is registered until the applicant no longer has a right to remain and is not allowed to remain.
 Following that period, the applicant shall be authorised to enter the Member State's territory except when Article [...]
 41g is applicable.